CatoLynx/DB540-STM/README.md

 * Scroll at different speeds per line
 * Scroll in different directions per line
 * Display static graphics in arbitrary patterns overlaid on top of the scrolling layer
+* Auto-scroll if the displayed text exceeds the width of the display

 ## What can't it do?
 The software can not currently: